sami2ahmed/tableflow-terraform-demo/README.md

 ## Required Variables

-You need to define the following variables in a `variables.tf` file or provide them via environment variables or a `.tfvars` file:
+You need to define the following variables in a `variables.tf` file or provide them via environment variables or a `.tfvars` file.
+Refer to the sample-tfvars.txt for how to configure them.
+Please note that you can only configure 1 catalog per confluent cluster.

 - **Confluent Variables**:
   - `confluent_cloud_api_key`: Your Confluent Cloud API Key
   - `confluent_cloud_api_secret`: Your Confluent Cloud API Key
   - `environment_display_name`: What you want the name of your environment to be

-- **Snowflake Variables (Optional)**:
+- **Snowflake Variables**:
-Only used if running snowflake open data catalog.
+Please make a note of the following from your Snowflake open data catalog (Polaris), and configure them in a
   - `polaris_client_id`: Client ID for Snowflake Open Data Account
   - `polaris_client_secret`: Secret key for Snowflake Open Data Account
   - `snowflake_endpoint`: Endpoint for Tableflow to write to Snowflake Open Data Catalog